Regional Transportation District: Fleet

 Gillig Low Floor buses make up most of the fleet, replacing the Orion V and Gillig Phantom buses that made up most of the fleet until the late 2000s.
 In 2014, RTD began to receive New Flyer Xcelsior low floor buses for the free MetroRide and other routes.
 MCI and Neoplan vehicles are used as express buses and regional buses, including service to Denver International Airport branded as SkyRide.
 In 2016, RTD began receiving delivery of 36 BYD K10MR all-electric buses to be used on the 16th Street Mall, replacing the older locally built TransTeq EcoMark buses in use since 2001.

-Siemens SD-100 and SD-160 are used as light rail vehicles.
-As of May 2015, the RTD light rail fleet had 172 light rail vehicles, serving 58.5 mi of track and 54 stations.
-For RTD's new commuter rail system, it uses Silverliner Vs.

-RTD's Current Rail Fleet for Light Rail & Commuter Rail:
+The RTD bus fleet is maintained at five facilities in the Denver area.